HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/site_prep_content_author/prep_site_toolbar/disable_toolbar_logo.md

 # Disabling the toolbar logo

+Starting with version CF224 the default HCL toolbar logo is disabled by default.
+The information below relates to previous versions.

 You can disable the toolbar logo for the entire portal that includes all the virtual portals or for a specific virtual portal.

 !!! note